 Member couple status continues if

-If two part-time ministers share one position at the same church, they are considered a 14-09 couple.
-Only one spouse in a 14-09 couple is enrolled as the member for medical benefits; the other is enrolled as the spouse.
-Each spouse is enrolled for pension and death and disability coverage.
+If you and your spouse are part-time ministers sharing one position at the same church, you are considered a 14-09 couple.
+As a 14-09 couple, only one of you is enrolled as the member for medical benefits; the other is enrolled as the spouse.
+Each of you is enrolled for pension and death and disability coverage.
 14-09 couples are not eligible for member couple status.